 Many researchers and medical experts have come together to develop the vaccine while still meeting the FDA’s rigorous requirements for safety and effectiveness.
 While regulators have streamlined some steps in the authorization process, the vaccines still needed to meet the FDA’s high standards for safety, effectiveness, and manufacturing quality.

 After a vaccine is authorized by the FDA and made available to the public, experts continue to keep track of data.
 They are monitoring for ongoing safety and to help us learn more about questions like whether vaccinated people can still get infected without having symptoms

 Every vaccine must go through rigorous testing and inspection to ensure it’s safe.

 COVID-19 vaccines followed a 3-phase process.
-Several stages were required before FDA authorization.
+Several important stages were required before FDA authorization and approval.

 Phase 1: The vaccine is tested in a small number of generally healthy adults, usually between 20 and 80 people.
 It’s evaluated for safety, dosage, and any side effects.
 Experts also look at what type of immune response is created.

 Phase 2: If there are no safety concerns from Phase I studies, the vaccine is given in various dosages to hundreds of adults who come from different backgrounds and may have varied health issues.
 These studies provide more safety information on common short-term side effects and risks.
 They look at the relationship between the dose given and the immune response, and may provide initial insight into how effective the vaccine is.

 Phase 3: Experts broaden the study to include thousands of adults from a variety of ages and backgrounds.
 They see how many people who got the vaccine were protected from the disease, compared to those who received a placebo.

 After a vaccine is authorized by the FDA and made available to the public, FDA continues to monitor its safety very closely.
 FDA also continues to oversee the production of the vaccine, including periodic safety checks on facilities where it is made.